 It is basically the reason, the motivation, for the audience to listen to you.
 This is why it's best to state it directly near the beginning of your presentation and probably at the end.
-It is not the same as "support" for your idea.
+It is not the main idea and it is not the same as "support" for your idea.
 There are 2 basic types.